samatisz/EasyShop/README.md

 _I want to thank Steel Potatoes team.
 Without their support, I would not have made it this far._
 - Special thanks to Brya, Ben, Aisha, Amoni, Abirami, and Anita
 - Thank you **Raymond** for your support and for your help with this project.
 You have been very informative and it has been a pleasure working with you and learning from you.
+"We came all this way, but now comes the day - to bid you farewell."